dvarrazzo/batlog/README.rst

 Usage: ``batlog`` [*options*]

 Options:
   -h, --help         show this help message and exit --logdir=DIR       where to create log files [default: .]
+  --fields=F1,F2...  fields to include; the file is not created if no field is
+                     selected [default: all]
   --interval=SEC     how often to sample the battery level [default: 60 sec] --verbose          print more details on stderr

 The script can use batteries information from a few sources.
 In order of
 preference: